Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Experimental Findings

-As shown in Table~\ref{tab:results}, STGAT achieves the greatest performance across all evaluation metrics.
-The improvement over LSTM and transformer highlights the limitations of purely temporal models when timestamps themselves are unreliable.
-The comparison with GAT further shows that spatial reasoning alone is insufficient if temporal distortion is not explicitly modeled.
-The additional gain over IoT-TimeFormer suggests that combining drift-aware temporal embeddings with graph-based spatial fusion offers a tangible advantage under conditions of clock drift escalation and epoch overflow.
-To determine whether these improvements reflect genuine modeling advantages rather than random variation, we conduct a statistical analysis on the F1-score distributions obtained from multiple runs with different random seeds.
-We employ two-tailed Welch’s $t$-tests \cite{sakai2016two}, which do not assume equal variance and are therefore well suited to stochastic DL evaluations.
+STGAT’s improvement over LSTM and Transformer highlights the limitations of purely temporal models when timestamps are unreliable.
+The gain over GAT demonstrates that spatial reasoning alone is insufficient without temporal distortion modeling.
+The additional improvement over IoT-TimeFormer confirms that combining drift-aware temporal embeddings with graph-based spatial fusion yields tangible benefits.
+Pairwise statistical analysis using Welch’s $t$-tests \cite{ahad2014sensitivity} confirms that all improvements are significant ($p < 0.001$).
+Cohen’s $d$ effect sizes are 1.90 (LSTM), 1.25 (Transformer), 1.40 (GAT), and 0.85 (IoT-TimeFormer), indicating a large practical impact.

-All pairwise comparisons indicate statistically significant differences.
-The corresponding Cohen’s $d$ values \cite{goulet2018review} fall within the large to very large effect-size range, indicating that the observed performance gaps are not marginal.
-In particular, the large effects relative to LSTM, transformer, and GAT suggest that STGAT’s advantage arises from its ability to jointly model temporal distortion and spatial propagation rather than from parameter tuning alone.
-The moderate-to-large effect size relative to IoT-TimeFormer indicates that graph-based fusion provides additional discriminative power beyond drift-aware temporal encoding.
-To further assess the stability of the findings, we estimate 95\% confidence intervals for the F1-score using bootstrap resampling.
-The intervals provide insight into variability across runs and enable a direct comparison of model reliability.

-The narrower confidence interval observed for STGAT indicates more stable performance across runs, while the lack of overlap with baseline intervals reinforces the robustness of the improvement.
-In addition to parametric significance testing, we provide a non-parametric, distribution-level summary to characterize relative performance, dispersion behavior, and practical interpretation of detection accuracy across models.